 - 1 teaspoon of salt

-- ½ teaspoon black pepper
+- ½ teaspoon of black pepper

 - ½ tablespoon of Italian seasoning

 You could include pea pods, bok choy, fresh green beans, snow peas, snap peas, cauliflower, baby corn, or green and yellow bell pepper.

 You could also substitute dill, thyme, or any other seasoning you prefer for the Italian seasoning.
 If you like a bit of spice, you can also add a few red pepper flakes to your spice blend.

 OIL: When choosing the best oil for sautéeing vegetables, you want to choose something that is flavorful and has a low smoke point.

 CHEESE: A sprinkle of parmesan cheese on top of the veggies before serving would be a tasty addition to your delicious vegetables.

-STEP TWO: After slicing and chopping all of your vegetables, you will add in your carrots, asparagus, and red bell pepper to the hot skillet and cook for 6-8 minutes, stirring often.
+STEP TWO: After slicing and chopping all of your vegetables, you will add your carrots, asparagus, and red bell pepper to the hot skillet and cook for 6-8 minutes, stirring often.

 STEP FIVE: Serve this delicious side dish immediately.

 Add this simple recipe to your meal plan for busy weeknights.
 There are lots of easy recipes you can pair this with.

 When ready to eat, simply heat them up in the microwave or oven.
 I like to reheat using the oven because it keeps the veggies nice and crisp.

 Make sure to store them in a freezer-safe airtight bag.
 When sautéeing frozen veggies, follow the same instructions as above, and cook until the veggies are cooked all the way through.

 The sky’s the limit for your choice of vegetables in this mix.
 Try bell peppers, snap peas, baby corn, and cauliflower.

 These sauteed vegetables will pair with nearly any meal.
-Try chicken, pork, steak or fish.
+Try chicken, pork, steak, or fish.

 Simple Sauteed Vegetables

-- 3 tbsp olive oil
+- 3 tablespoons olive oil

-- 1 cup baby carrots sliced
+- 1 cup baby carrots, sliced

-- 1 1/2 cups asparagus trimmed & cut into 1-inch pieces
+- 1½ cups asparagus, trimmed & cut into 1-inch pieces

-- 2 small zucchini chopped into half moons
+- 2 small zucchini, chopped into half moons

-- 1 small yellow squash sliced then cut into 1-inch pieces
+- 1 small yellow squash, sliced then cut into 1-inch pieces

-- 8 oz cremini mushrooms sliced
+- 8 ounces cremini mushrooms, sliced

-- 2 tbsp butter
+- 2 tablespoons butter

-- 1 tbsp minced garlic
+- 1 tablespoon minced garlic

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/2 tsp pepper
+- ½ teaspoon pepper

-- 1/2 tbsp Italian seasonings
+- ½ tablespoon Italian seasonings

 - Serve immediately.